Blue-Squad-Inc/frontend-coding-challenge/README.md

   - Extendability.
 It should be easy to add additional features to your submission

 ## Submission Instructions
-- **We're expecting this coding challenge to take you no more than 1 week from the day you receive it**.
+- We're expecting this coding challenge to take you no more than three days in terms of total time spent.
+Ideally, you can submit your solution within one week of receiving the challenge.
+If you find yourself taking more than two days to complete the challenge, this role may not be a fit for you.
 - Create a github repo, feel free to name it whatever you want.
 - Add everything necessary into that repo along with instructions on how to boot up your submission.
 - Send Shion a link to your repo when you're ready for us to take a look.